Making an Appointment

 Let us know if more than one person in the family needs to be seen, as each patient requires a separate appointment.
 Also let us know if you have more than one issue to discuss with the nurse or GP.
 You may need to make additional appointments.

+The receptionist may ask you the reason for the appointment to ensure you are signposted to the most appropriate practitioner.
 If you wish not to disclose the nature of the problem, please advise the staff that it is personal.

 It is recommended that any patient over 75 years of age, or any patient who has not seen a GP in the last 3 years, should request a medical.